laurenemilyto/pandas-challenge/README.md

 Please use this link to view the notebook: [Link](https://nbviewer.jupyter.org/github/laurenemilyto/pandas-challenge/blob/main/PyCitySchools/PyCitySchools.ipynb)

 ## Insights
-* The percent of students passing math is lower than the percent of students passing reading across schools in the district.
-6/15 schools have a 67% passing rate or lower in math.
-As a result of these findings, the math program throughout the disctrict may need be reassessed so that students are more likely to pass the subject.
+* Across the district, students are less likely to pass math than reading.
+Six schools out of fifteen total schools have a 67% passing rate or lower in math.
+As a result, the math program throughout the disctrict may need be reassessed to so that more students can succeed.
-* Charter schools in the district are high performing as students more likely to pass reading and math than their peers at District schools.
+* Charter schools in the district are high performing.
+Students at Charter Schools are more likely to pass reading and math than their peers at District schools.
-* Looking at the Scores by School Spending table, it's clear that as spending increases, students are less likely to pass reading or math.
+* Looking at the table 'Scores by School Spending', it's clear that when school spending increases, students are actually less likely to pass reading or math.